influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ```

 {{% note %}}
-To use the date picker to specify a time range in the past without "now", use `v.timeRangeStart` as the lower limit and
+To use the date picker to specify a time range in the past without "now", use
+`v.timeRangeStart` as the start time and [`v.timeRangeStop`](#vtimerangestop)
-[`v.timeRangeStop`](#vtimerangestop) as the upper limit.
+as the stop time.
 {{% /note %}}

 ### v.timeRangeStop